top of page

 Focus Modes: Auto is Bae

 Autofocus, manual focus – decisions, decisions.
-Autofocus is like having a personal photographer's assistant, while manual focus is for those who enjoy squinting at their tiny viewfinder like it’s an eye chart at the optometrist’s office.
+Autofocus is like having a personal photographer's assistant, while the manual focus is for those who enjoy squinting at their tiny viewfinder like it’s an eye chart at the optometrist’s office.

 Choosing between focus modes.
 George Tatakis Photography